 The accessibility checker is included in every newer version of Microsoft Office.
 If you have an old version, you may have to go into File > Info and then use the Check for Issues drop-down.
 After that, checking for accessibility works similarly, though.

-If you’re using a new version, you’re in luck; Microsoft made it much easier to access and use the accessibility checker tool.
+If you’re using a new version, you’re in luck; Microsoft made the accessibility checker tool much easier to access and use.

 You can check accessibility on nearly every type of content you create or send in Microsoft Office.
 That includes things like the following: